Cebu F.C.

-Cebu Football Club, also known as Dynamic Herb Cebu Football Club or DH Cebu for sponsorship reasons, is a Philippines professional football club based in Cebu City, Cebu.
+Cebu Football Club, also known as Dynamic Herb Cebu Football Club or DH Cebu for sponsorship reasons, is a Philippine professional football club based in Cebu City, Cebu.
 The club currently plays in the Philippines Football League, the top-flight league of football in the Philippines.

 The club was founded in 2021.
 Affiliated with Central Visayas F.A., Cebu is the third professional club to represent its region, after Cebu Queen City United which competed in UFL Division 2, and Global Cebu which competed in the Philippines Football League.

 History

 The club is owned by Dynamic Herb Sports Incorporated, under the management of Ugur Tasci, a Turkish businessman who first arrived in the Philippines in 1994, together with his brother, Cem Tasci who developed Leylam Football Club that brought honors to Cebu in football tournaments, locally and abroad.
 Following the success of Leylam, Tasci formed a new club that would join the Philippines Football League.
 Leylam is considered as the predecessor of Cebu Football Club.